Home » Blog » Asia » Thailand Travel Guide » The 6 Top Things Not to Miss in Bangkok

 Top Sights Grand Palace Bangkok

-It's been over a while since I first visited this city in 2012.
+It's been over a while since I first visited this city in 2012 and I've been back many many times after that.
 Back then I really only stayed for a few days as I had many other places and things to do in Thailand on my itinerary.
 Such as the beautiful mountainous city of Chiang Mai!

 The Grand Palace is the spiritual heart of the Thai Kingdom and has become one of the major places to visit in Bangkok, let alone Thailand.